aarsaevv/yamyam/README.md

 # yamyam
 Asian food delivery.
-For now this is frontend-only version.
-Works on Bootstrap 5 and vue.js 3.
-Layout was made on Figma.
+Vue.js 3, Firebase, Firestore DB.
+Layout was made on Figma, then HTML and CSS by @PeeWeeAnn.

 ## Project setup
 ```